xhwsd/Flyout/README.md

 ## How to

 1. Open your macros and create a new macro
-2. In the macro body, start by typing `/flyout` and then the names of the spells separated by a semicolon
+2. In the macro body, start by typing `/flyout` and then the names of spells or macros separated by a semicolon

    - To use a specific rank, you can write `Frostbolt(Rank 1)` (omitting the rank will use the highest available)
-   - **Do not insert a semicolon after the last spell name**
+   - **Do not insert a semicolon at the end of the macro!**

    ![Macro body example](screenshots/macro.png)